 If you’ve ever felt stuck it’s likely related to the box that you don’t even know you’re in.
 And because our Souls want to bust out of the box, you get uncomfortable inside if you don’t listen and make some changes.

-The amazing thing about the Enneagram is that not only does it help you understand why you may be struggling it helps you see opportunities for growth.
+The amazing thing about the Enneagram is that not only does it help you understand why you may be struggling, but it also helps you see opportunities for growth.

 How do you know if you need to grow?

 You have a sense that you’re not thriving in your life and this often feels like something is missing.
 You have an inner knowing that the way you’re doing life isn’t working.

 This global pandemic is shining a light on what isn’t working in our lives- at least I know it is for me.